Estimates of Dirichlet heat kernels for unimodal L\'evy processes with low intensity of small jumps: Example

 In this section, we give an example that is covered by our results.

-\begin{example} {\rm Let $Y=(Y_t : t \ge 0)$ be a pure jump isotropic unimodal L\'evy process with L\'evy measure $\nu$ satisfying {\bf (A)} and {\bf (B)} and $D$ be a $C^{1,1}$ open set in $\R^d$ with characteristics $(R_0,\Lambda)$.
+\begin{example} {\rm Let $Y=(Y_t : t \ge 0)$ be a pure jump isotropic unimodal L\'evy process with L\'evy measure $\nu$ satisfying {\bf (A)} and {\bf (B)}, and $D$ be a $C^{1,1}$ open set in $\R^d$ with characteristics $(R_0,\Lambda)$.
 Suppose that there exists $p \in [-1, \infty)$ such that

-Important examples of isotropic unimodal L\'evy processes satisfying \eqref{logp} are geometric stable processes $(p=0)$ and iterated geometric stable processes $(p=-1)$.
+Typical examples of isotropic unimodal L\'evy processes satisfying \eqref{logp} are geometric stable processes $(p=0)$ and iterated geometric stable processes $(p=-1)$.
 The condition $p \ge -1$ is necessary to make the L\'evy measure $\nu$ be infinite.
-We define
+We let